 Because Expansion MRR comes from existing customers, tracking this metric allows you to study trends in sales and tweak your sales strategies.
-It’s more cost effective to earn Expansion MRR than to acquire a new customer, so you should closely monitor how effectively your team can upsell or cross sell to your current customer base.
+It’s more cost-effective to earn Expansion MRR than acquire a new customer, so you should closely monitor how effectively your team can upsell or cross-sell to your current customer base.

 How to calculate MRR?

 Calculating your MRR is fairly simple.
 First, determine your ARPA (Average Revenue Per Account.)
 You find this value by dividing the total revenue from all customers by the number of customers you have that month.